This post has affliate links, read here how these work.

 - Block out 30 minutes – child free! – time

-- Pick a project from the big old list at the bottom
+- Pick a project off the big list at the bottom

 BUT it needs to be small and simple.